Carpk/ShawnKlein/_posts/2016-03-23-brief-intoductory-to-design-patterns.md

 ##<a name="strategy"></a>Strategy

 The Strategy design pattern is based on composition and delegation rather than inheritance.
-It is where you pull the varying algorithm into separate object, where it will then pass it into the initializing subclass.
-The strategy gets passed into the context.
+It is where we pull the varying algorithm into a separate object, then pass it into the initializing subclass.
+The strategy class is what gets passed into the context.

 ````ruby
 class Accountant